MichaelSinz/Boxed/README.md

 This approach makes the scripts highly maintainable and extensible, as all arguments are defined in a single place with their defaults and documentation, similar to modern CLI frameworks in higher-level languages.

+See more about this in my [ArguBASH](https://github.com/MichaelSinz/ArguBash) GitHub project.